MazrimT/autopressy/readme.md

 # General

-The script will:
+Just a fun script to test automating keystrokes in different ways

+# TODO:
+put the stuff the code will do into a config file and run from that instead

+# What it will do
-* give you a 5 second countdown tab over to the window you want it to interact with
+* give you a 5 second countdown to be able to tab over to the window you want it to interact with
 * press left or right arrow for a random amount of seconds
 * then pressing w/a/s or d for a few random seconds
 * sleep for a tiny bit